xplosionmind/tommi.space/content/jam/public/Using Cubbit DS3, or decentralized object storage.md

 ---
 date: 2023-09-27T17:41:04+02:00
 updated: 2023-10-14T21:51:19+02:00
+tags:
+  - geek/sysad
+  - wip
 location: Biblioteca Salaborsa, Bologna
 permalink: /ds3/
-tags:
-  - geek/server
-  - wip
 ---
-[[Storage]] is a big deal.
+[Storage](Storage.md) is a big deal.
 After years experimenting many different options and attempting to circle down optimal solutions, I finally landed on a solution which is very promising and I believe it to be the definitive one.

 I am migrating all of my storage system to the S3 filesystem, based on Cubbit decentralized object storage, or Cubbit DS3.
-I am doing this major switch as I believe this is the system that better satisfies the most the majority of my [[Storage#Needs]].
+I am doing this major switch as I believe this is the system that better satisfies the most the majority of my [](Storage.md#Needs).

 - **Durability**: it has been a while since Amazon introduced its S3 standard for object storage, and it seems that it is not going to go anywhere soon.
 Even though Cubbit is a company and could possibly fail, I could easily migrate to a different provider.
 - **Reliability**: Cubbit ensures that it is almost impossible to lose data because of the redundancy by design of its infrastructure.